flutter/website/src/docs/codelabs/explicit-animations.md

 At 60 fps, this final version of the bouncing ball animation looks smoother than in all prior examples.

+Notice that this example only creates half of the animation&mdash;the ball moves down, but not back up again!
 Wouldn't it be nice to have a declarative interface for controlling how our animation proceeds across the sequence of frames?
-This way, we could easily represent when to start the animation, pause it, play forward, play backward, stop it, or repeat it indefinitely?
+This way, we could easily represent when to start the animation, pause it, play forward, play backward, stop it, or repeat it indefinitely.

 {{site.alert.bonus}}
 In the prior example, the rate of change for the